 UNIQUE TRAINING OFFERED IN THIS COURSE: This is a general course teaching the fundamentals of biochemistry.

-STUDENT ASSESSMENTS: Each student is required to take two non-cumulative examinations that cover each part of the course and to participate in and complete the protein structure project.
-Grade will be based on the two exams, the protein project and the two TBL sessions.
+STUDENT ASSESSMENTS: Each student is required to take two non-cumulative examinations that cover each part of the course and to participate in and complete the macromolecules project.
+Grade will be based on the two exams, the macromolecules project and the discussion sessions.